juju/docs/src/en/getting-started.md

 ```

 You will be asked several questions to configure LXD for use.
 Pressing Enter
 will accept the default answer (provided in square brackets).
-Only one answer
+Only one answer,
-in the below example uses a non-default value.
+the size of the loop device in the below example, uses a non-default value.

 ```no-highlight
 Name of the storage backend to use (dir or zfs) [default=zfs]: